 I also developed my core values, with the help of which I was able to develop my ethical framework.
 I prioritized on trust and honesty, reliability and responsibility, and open communication that helped me in taking ethical decisions.
 Ethics help in resolving the issue in an efficient manner.
 The systems perspective, organizational behavior perspective, and organizational development perspective helped me in analyzing any situation and reflective actions that are beneficial to both the employees and the organization.
 Leadership is a management philosophy that guides the actions of a leader, which in turn affect the actions of his followers and the functioning of an organization.
 I believe that leadership is an ongoing process, and a leader throughout his profession learns different aspects of leadership.
 With the passage of time, I managed to understand the culture and dynamics of an organization that facilitated me I taking responsible decisions for the organizational development.
-On the basis of my journey, I can summarize leadership is an act of leading others by guidance and example.
+On the basis of my journey, I can summarize leadership is an act of leading others through guidance and example.

 References: